fawda123/sg_depth/README.md

 ## to do

 correction to mean sea level given reference of tidal datum of bath points - Old Port Tampa 8726607

-Fix depth of col estimates on ascending portion of curve

-Add checkbox for point number

-Include other segments